kxrur/Pear_Assessment/README.md

 - Daniel Caradjov (kxrur) 40271262 Frontend developer
     - The developer has extensive experience in building dynamic and responsive web applications using React.js, with a strong focus on clean design and maintainable code.
 He is proficient in modern frontend technologies such as TypeScript           and TailwindCSS, and has a keen interest in optimizing user experiences across different devices and platforms.
 - Mathieu Choueiry (Mach2-1) 40284714 Backend Developer
+    - A backend developer with experience in building interactive systems and simulations.
+I will work on the controller layer of the application that connects the frontend and the backend using mainly spring boot and Java.
+The controller layer handles the http requests and returns the desired outputs.
+Finally, it also shows the appropriate view to display the data or results for the user.
 - Viresh Patel (vireshpatel43) 40271750 Backend Developer
     - A full-stack developer with experience in building robust applications, both on the frontend and backend.
 I place strong emphasis on reusable and maintainable code, ensuring that my solutions are scalable and easy to maintain.
 My expertise spans frameworks like React and Spring Boot, where I structure code adhering to the best practices ensuring long-term success of projects.
 - Nguyen Le (KneewYen) 40272922 Frontend developer